 The upcoming Union Budget 2019-20 has got corporate India looking forward to a slew of reforms and tax cuts.
-The financial budget, set to be presented by the Finance Minister Nirmala Sitharaman today, will have her maiden budget tackle issues ranging from stressed assets, liquidity problems faced by non-banking financial companies (NBFCs), industry demands for corporate tax cuts, dwindling investments and declining GDP growth.
+The financial budget, set to be presented by Finance Minister Nirmala Sitharaman today, will have her maiden budget tackle issues ranging from stressed assets, liquidity problems faced by non-banking financial companies (NBFCs), industry demands for corporate tax cuts, dwindling investments, and declining GDP growth.

-In an effort to boost consumption, investment and spending, here are key focus points that corporate India may expect from the general budget this year:
+In an effort to boost consumption, investment, and spending, here are key focus points that corporate India may expect from the general budget this year:

-According to data, India has one of the highest tax rates for corporates, largely affecting its score in the World Bank Group’s ‘Ease of Doing Business’ index.
-In an attempt to tackle this issue, the government had proposed lower corporate tax rules in 2015 and a withdrawal of exemptions for the next four years.
+According to data, India has one of the highest tax rates for corporates, largely affecting its score in the World Bank Group’s ‘Ease of Doing Business index.
+In an attempt to tackle this issue, the government proposed lower corporate tax rules in 2015 and a withdrawal of exemptions for the next four years.

-Along with providing ample support, industries also aim for the GST Council to rationalize taxes across critical sectors like housing, finance and automobiles - largely to spur demand and consumption.
+Along with providing ample support, industries also aim for the GST Council to rationalize taxes across critical sectors like housing, finance, and automobiles - largely to spur demand and consumption.
 For sectors like jewelry, lower import duties will provide significant support, particularly at a time when prices for the metal are increasing across the globe.

 “We are hoping for a reduction in the import duty on gold from 10 percent to 4-5 percent.
 This would help buoy up positive business sentiments, and a cut in the duty structure will ultimately benefit the consumer.
-A step in this direction will also promote the import of gold through legalized channels resulting in increased revenue for the government,” said TS Kalyanaraman, Chairman, Kalyan Jewellers.
+A step in this direction will also promote the import of gold through legalized channels resulting in increased revenue for the government,” said TS Kalyanaraman, Chairman, of Kalyan Jewellers.

 “Jewelry purchase through EMIs is another option that we would like the government to look into,” he remarked.

-The growing Indian startup community have emerged as the third biggest hub for startups across the world, with total funding raised for startups in the country pitched at $4.3 billion last year.
+The growing Indian startup community has emerged as the third biggest hub for startups across the world, with total funding raised for startups in the country pitched at $4.3 billion last year.
 The startup space has also been instrumental to job creation - over 40,000 employment opportunities were created last year, and it only continues to grow.

 With the upcoming Union Budget 2019-20, the startup community is hoping to gain a complete exemption.